UN Joint Programme on Domestic Violence in Kosovo

 What do we want to achieve

-In order to support the implementation of the Kosovo National Strategy and Action Plan against Domestic Violence 2011-2014 at the local level, the programme focuses on:
+Programme abides and support the general implementation of the Kosovo strategies and regulations in place against Domestic and Gender based Violence at the local level, in four main fields: